-You can harvest broccoli multiple times before the heat of mid-summer arrives and causes it to bolt.
+You can harvest broccoli multiple times before the mid-summer heat arrives and causes it to bolt.

 Harvesting the side shoots: If you harvested the main head of broccoli correctly and the plant hasn’t yet bolted, your broccoli plants should grow a fair amount of side shoots.
-You will be able to harvest the side shoots a few weeks after you harvested the main head of broccoli.
+You can harvest the side shoots a few weeks after you harvest the main head of broccoli.